Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 They serve comfort dishes like “veef” burgers, sandwiches, beer-battered vegan shrimp, bulgogi burgers, and a display case of cakes, scones, and tarts.

 I had their veef burger and bulgogi burger, as well as the chocolate tiramisu cake.
-Everything was so good!
+Everything was very good and well-seasoned.

 A close-up photo of a slice of vegan tiramisu cake placed on a green plate.
 The cake features multiple layers, including a creamy filling and sponge cake with dark chocolate dusting on top.
 A fork rests on a piece of brown parchment paper beside the cake slice, highlighting its rich and decadent texture.
 The background shows a cozy café setting with intricate macramé decor.